Quantum gravity with purely virtual particles from asymptotically local quantum field theory: The nonlocal theories we consider here

-Consider a Feynman diagram $F$.
+Now we study general properties of the Feynman diagrams of nonlocal theories.
 Let $p,p_{i}$ denote the internal momenta and $k,k_{a}$ the external ones.
-The loop integral associated with $F$ is the integral of a product of propagators $G_{\text{nl}}(p_{i})$ times a product of functions $V(p_{i},k_{a})$ originated by the vertices.
-The latter are under control, as we explain in subsection \ref{vertices}, so we concentrate on the propagators.
+The loop integral associated with a diagram $F$ is the integral of a product of propagators $G_{\text{nl}}(p_{i})$ times a product of functions $V(p_{i},k_{a})$ originated by the vertices.
+The latter are also entire functions, as we explain in subsection \ref{vertices}, so we concentrate on the propagators.

 For example, the bubble diagram with circulating $\phi $ fields has the form

 The integrals must be defined in Euclidean space.
 This means that both $ p_{i} $ and $k_{a}$ are Euclidean momenta.
 Only the external momenta $k_{a}$ are later analytically continued to Minkowski spacetime.
 We denote their Minkowski versions by $k_{\text{M}}$.